miurahr/py7zr/docs/previous_changes.rst

 * Concurrency implementation changes to use multiprocessing.Process() instead of concurrency.futures to avoid freeze or deadlock with application usage of it.(#70)
 * Stop checking coverage because coverage.py > 5.0.0 produce error when multiprocessing.Process() usage.
-* Drop handlers, NullHandler, BufferHnalder, and FileHander.
+* Drop handlers, NullHandler, BufferHandler, and FileHandler.

 Fixed
 -----